Responsive Programming Fund

 The Responsive Programming Fund (RPF) enables workers and management to propose jointly beneficial projects to address unmet training and workforce needs.
 Selection and funding of individual projects is determined by pre-set criteria that are developed by the Training Fund Board of Trustees.

-Training Fund Trusteesallocate a total dollar amount to the Responsive Programming Fund every year.
+Training Fund Trustees allocate a total dollar amount to the Responsive Programming Fund every year.
 Examples of previous programs include the Adult Critical Care Specialty Exam Prep and Advanced Certification for EVS Technicians.

 Program Guidelines